 Visitors are welcome to camp at Cedar Pass Campground, where there are 96 spots available.
 Book ahead of time to guarantee your spot.
-RVs are welcome, but there are limited electrical hookups.
+RVs are welcome (learn how to rent an RV), but there are limited electrical hookups.

 The campground features cold running water, showers, toilets and covered picnic tables.
 Cedar Pass Lodge is the only restaurant in the area, and also has a small food store to load up your cooler.

 1-day Badlands National Park Itinerary